Making an origami envelope

 Do you like making origami?
 I do, although I tend to limit myself to simple ones as I often get stuck when I follow instructions.
 This is a simple tutorial for an origami envelope that opens up like a box.
 You can use it as an envelope for a notecard, of course, but also to wrap small flattish items such as thin notebooks, books, and similar.
 So far I have tried it for parcels up to 50mm (half a centimetre) thick, with no problems.

 Lets’s start with a rectangular piece of paper (wrapping paper will do nicely, or any paper that’s not too flimsy nor too thick.
 You could also use a sheet of A4 printing paper, and decorate it yourself.
+In this example, I’m using some recycled paper that I bought in a craft shop, a bit narrower than A4.
+Depending on the size of paper, you may end up with a square envelope, or a rectangular one.
+Just play around and experiment :)

 Step 1 – Fold the paper in 3 equal parts, and then fold the side flaps in half as shown below.